Please read carefully as due to COVID-19 things will run a bit differently than usual.

 Please ensure you follow the Pink Paper arrows as there are other events in the area and we wouldn’t want you getting lost.

 A link to the Garmin GPX/TCX files will be sent via email on Friday – this is so we are able to send out the correct routes after checking there are no issues around the courses.
-The link will also be available on the website.

 We do our best to try and make sure your ride on the road runs as smoothly as possible by marking the roads clearly.
 If you find you have not seen a marker for a while, stop and consult your map, ask someone, or find a landmark and give us a call using the number provided on the back of your number.